By Christopher Mateo

 “The University requires a minimum of 30-days’ notice of confirmation of an event to ensure adequate time for planning the event.
 However, given that the September 25 deadline falls on a Monday after the weekend, and in the interest of giving your client as much time as possible to work through the planning details, in this one and only instance, the University will extend the deadline to Friday, September 29, at 5:00 p.m. for your client to notify the University about its intent to hold this event on October 25, provide all required documentation, and confirm its compliance with applicable University policies and procedures.”

 Director of Public Affairs and Communications Michael Lukens stated in an email, “The event is not confirmed.
-Until there is a signed contract, this is not confirmed event.”
+Until there is a signed contract, this is not a confirmed event.”

 The event is reserved to happen on Oct.
 25.